oortcloud/unofficial-meteor-faq/README.md

 ##How do I set environment variables on meteor.com?
 I don't believe this is possible.

+##What are the best practices for form handling?
+There is some good work in Mike Bannister's [form's package](http://forms.meteor.com/), however it's a little out of date right now.
+I imagine there will be something coming in core eventually.

+##What is the best way to do file uploads?
+There's brief discussion [on telescope](http://telesc.pe/posts/ae8561f8-02c6-47da-81d3-4758ee6effa3).
+Also, there's a [filepicker smart package](https://atmosphere.meteor.com/package/filepicker).

 ##Where should I put my files?

 The example apps in meteor are very simple, and don’t provide much insight.
 Here’s my current thinking on the best way to do it: (any suggestions/improvements are very welcome!)